hmcts/ccd-docker/README.md

 #### Step 3 - (Optional) Customise Idam roles

 Idam Stub comes with a set of default Idam roles.
-To cusomise the Idam roles follow the instructions in 'backend.yml' ccd-test-stubs-service.
+To customise the Idam roles follow the instructions in 'backend.yml' ccd-test-stubs-service

 ### Revert to Idam